 TALLAHASSEE — Although many Floridians may not know it, two competing organizations are circulating petitions about solar power that could dictate the future of the state's lucrative electricity market in a well-funded battle for signatures — and voter confusion has been the result.

 Becky Van Horn of Hollywood says she "was duped" into signing a utility-backed Consumers for Smart Solar petition by being told it would make it easier for people to switch to solar power in Florida.

 "I didn't realize there were two petitions going around," said Van Horn, a senior at Florida International University who signed a petition on the Biscayne Bay campus after talking to a "very knowledgeable" pro-solar petition gatherer.
 "I think a lot of people do that.
 They don't really read what they're signing."

-And when Greg Fussell was handed the rival initiative, the Smart Solar petition, he rejected it as the one promoted by utility companies, so he was given another — the one promoted by the solar industry, he reported in a letter to the editor of the Gainvesville Sun.
+And when Greg Fussell was handed the Smart Solar petition, he rejected it as the one promoted by utility companies, so he was given another — the one promoted by the solar industry, he reported in a letter to the editor of the Gainesville Sun.

 "Why the first one?"
 Fussell said he asked the young petition gatherer outside the University of Florida Health Science Center.
 "I get paid more," he was told.

 Organizers of the utility-backed Smart Solar initiative say they have no intention of misleading voters.